CholGen/bacpage-resources/Writerside/topics/Genome-Assembly-on-the-Command-Line.md

     </step>
     <step>
         Lastly, determine how many processors are available on your computer, since using more processors will make the pipeline run faster.
-The output of the following command will indicate how many processors you have available.
-        Run the command below, specific to your operating system, and write down the result for later:
+        Run the command below, specific to your operating system, to determine how many processors you have available and write down the result for later:
         <tabs>
             <tab title="Linux">
                 <code-block lang="bash" >grep ^processor /proc/cpuinfo | wc -l</code-block>